 - Certain awards carry additional restrictions.
 The FfWG Fellowship is reserved for women whose study or research will take place in Great Britain.
 The Dorothy Leet Grants are reserved for women graduates from countries with a comparatively low per capita income and for those who either wish to work as experts in these countries or whose research is of value to such countries.

 - Please note that this years Fellowship Programme is reserved for PhD candidates only and funding is not available for Master degrees.

 There is a single application form for all the awards available.
 The selection committee determines the appropriate award for each recipient.
-IFUW reserves the right to make no award for any category if the Fellowship Committee so recommends.
+GWI reserves the right to make no award for any category if the Fellowship Committee so recommends.

 What size are the awards?

 - The awards offered vary and the amounts listed below are indicative only and may change.
 16 to 25 fellowships and grants are offered in each competition.

 - Fellowships are the equivalent of 8,000 to 10,000 Swiss francs.

 - Grants are from 3,000 to 6,000 Swiss francs.

 - GWI Recognition Awards are 1,000 Swiss francs.

 - Examples of awards offered in the recent competition include: